Voltage Divider Circuits Explained: Design and Practical Tips

 When you must drive a load, connect Vout to a voltage follower (op-amp with output tied to inverting input).
 The op-amp draws negligible input current but can drive substantial loads.
 This is the professional solution for any voltage divider that needs to work into a real circuit.

-Use our Voltage Divider Calculator to compute Vout, current, and power for any resistor combination.
+Use our Voltage Divider Calculator to compute Vout, current, and power for any resistor combination, or the Power Calculator to check resistor power dissipation.